harmony-framework/harmony-boilerplate/docs/docs/extensions/client/storybook.md

 ## Storybook

+Harmony include Storybook built-in, althgo most of the usage is related to the official documentation
+<a href="https://storybook.js.org/" target="_blank">Storybook</a>,
-Harmony include Storybook built-in, althgo most of the usage is related to the official documentation, There is few things you may need to know with Storybook inside Harmony to make your life easier<br/>
+There is few things you may need to know with Storybook inside Harmony to make your life easier<br/>

 ## Generate Story